SwastikArora23/Iarani/README.md

 .env file contains only 1 Instruction, mentioned below, which was to stop any Error while starting the Web App.
 ### SKIP_PREFLIGHT_CHECK=true

-(Not Uploading the .env file here, in case of problem, please refer to the above mentioned point)
+(Not Uploading the .env file here.
+In case of problem, please refer to the above mentioned point.)